CircuitMusicLabs/cm.grainlabs/README.md

 **by Matthias W. Müller - [@mwmueller](https://twitter.com/mwmueller) - [cmlabs.wordpress.com](https://cmlabs.wordpress.com/)**

 ##About
 cm.grainlabs~ is an external audio object for [Cycling 74's Max](https://cycling74.com), used for polyphonic granulation of pre-recorded sounds.
 It is loosely based on [Curtis Roads’ asynchronous granular synthesis](http://www.granularsynthesis.com/hthesis/sync.html).
-It can granulate both mono and stereo audio files loaded into the sample buffer~ object.
-When a stereo file is loaded into the sample buffer~ object and the ‘stereo’ attribute is activated, cm.grainlabs~ will generate a grain from both channels and send each channel to the respective output.

-cm.grainlabs~ makes use of a second buffer~ object for the windowing function applied to each grain.
-The package available for download contains a full collection of windowing samples.
-The use of a buffer~ object for windowing also allows for using other sources for windowing than the ones provided with the package.
+It granulates both single- dual-channel audio files loaded into a buffer~ object. cm.grainlabs~ makes use of a second buffer~ object for the windowing function applied to each grain.

-In addition, cm.grainlabs~ tells us about the number of grains which are currently playing.
-This facilitates voice management when the external is located inside a poly~ patcher.

 Available controls are the following and consist of an upper and lower range, from within which a random value is generated for each grain:
 * start position within the selected sample buffer~ object